 For me, this was immediately noticeable on March 15th, 2020 when my family and I began to shelter in place in New York City.
 The memorial commemorating the one-year anniversary of the Christchurch Massacre — carried out by a man oceans and continents away inspired by the 45th U.S. president — was cancelled in New Zealand due to concerns about viral spread.

-Many loved ones experienced the trauma of that event in sharply painful ways that most would rather forget than endure alongside the pain of the burning present and future.
+Many loved ones experienced the trauma of that event in sharply painful ways that most of us would rather forget than endure with the pain of the burning present and future.

 But the beloveds of the dead remember.
 And remembering political violence is an act of resisting fascism.
 So here I am — remembering.